jsssca/simplechat/README.md

 ## Features

-Users log into an account and exchange messages with other users.
+Simple Chat's users log into an account and exchange messages with other users.

 After a user has logged in, Simple Chat displays a list of the user's active conversations alongside an active chat:

 ![SimpleChat Chats](./images/ss_chats.png)

-The user chat click the "Add Chat" button and select a new user to chat with:
+The user can click the "Add Chat" button and select a new user to chat with:

 ![SimpleChat Users](./images/ss_users.png)